What to do

 Note to teacher: This Internal Assessment Activity may be used unchanged, or can be adapted by the teacher, ensuring that all requirements of the Achievement Standard are still met.
 This textbox should be removed prior to sharing the activity with your students.

 - Through this experimentation, you might discover new ways of using the materials based on their properties.
-This is an opportunity to explore the concept of auahatanga.
+This is an opportunity to explore the concept of auahatanga, innovation and creativity.

 - It is important that you record what you learn.